sofathitesh/doconce/doc/demos/manual/manual.rst

 (LaTeX, Sphinx, reStructuredText) and assisting utilities such as preprocesors, spellcheck, file differences, bibliographies, and so on, the software below must be installed.

+..
+Make a debpkg_doconce.txt file with everything that is needed on Debian

 Preprocessors
 ~~~~~~~~~~~~~